crysalead-js/dom-layer/README.md

 **Warning: work in progress**

 This library is a Virtual DOM implementation ala React.
-If this implementation is not the fasted one (though faster than the React and Mithril and with similar performances with Virtual DOM), it's probably the simplest one to dig into.
+If this implementation is not the fasted one (though faster than the React and Mithril and with similar performances with Virtual DOM according to [vdom-benchmark](http://vdom-benchmark.github.io/vdom-benchmark/)), it's probably the simplest one to dig into.
 It also provide a flexible API to be used as the foundation of your own front end solution.

 *You can however see some live benchmark in the [examples/speedtest](http://rawgit.com/crysalead-js/dom-layer/master/examples/speedtest/speedtest.html) directory.*